Aman-m01/100xDevs-cohort-journey/Notes & Code/week_4/mongoDB_notes.md

 ## MongoDB Commands
-- `mongo` - For starting the mongo shell
+- `mongosh` - For starting the mongo shell
 - `show dbs` - to show all the databases present in the mongoDB
 - `use db_name` - to create a new database
 - `db` - to see the current database